aesthetic-suite/website/docs/design-tokens/web/scss.md

 title: SCSS
 ---

-The following format is provided when compiling design tokens to [SCSS](https://sass-lang.com/documentation/syntax) using `web-scss`.
+The following web format is provided when compiling design tokens to [SCSS](https://sass-lang.com/documentation/syntax) using `web-scss`.

 ## File structure